Arminius: Early life and Roman military service

-Born in 18 or 17 BC in Germania, Arminius was the son of the Cheruscan chief Segimerus (German: Segimer; Proto-Germanic: Sigimariz; Old English: Sigemær), who was allied with Rome.
+Born in 18 or 17 BC in Germania, Arminius was the son of the Cheruscan chief Segimerus (proto-Germanic: Sigimariz; Old English: Sigemær), who was allied with Rome.

 Arminius learned to speak Latin and joined the Roman military with his younger brother Flavus.
-He served in the Roman army between AD 1 and 6, and received a military education as well as Roman citizenship and the status of equite before returning to Germania.
-These experiences gave him knowledge of Roman politics and military tactics, which allowed him to successfully anticipate enemy battle maneuvers during his later campaigns against the Roman army.
+He served in the Roman army between AD 1 and 6, and received a military education, as well as Roman citizenship and the status of equite before returning to Germania.
+These experiences gave him knowledge of Roman politics and military tactics, which allowed him to anticipate enemy battle maneuvers successfully during his later campaigns against the Roman army.

 Return to Germania

-Magna Germania in AD 9.
-The yellow legend represents the areas controlled by the Roman Republic in 31 BC, the shades of green represent gradually conquered territories under the reign of Augustus, and pink areas on the map represent tributary tribes.
+Magna Germania in AD 9: The yellow legend represents the areas controlled by the Roman Republic in 31 BC, the shades of green represent gradually conquered territories under the reign of Augustus, and pink areas on the map represent tributary tribes.

-Around the year AD 4, Arminius assumed command of a Cheruscan detachment of Roman auxiliary forces, probably while fighting in the Pannonian wars on the Balkan peninsula.
-He returned to northern Germania in AD 7 or 8, where the Roman Empire had established secure control of the territories just east of the Rhine, along the Lippe and Main rivers, and was now seeking to extend its hegemony eastward to the Weser and Elbe rivers, under Publius Quinctilius Varus, a high-ranking administrative official appointed by Augustus as governor.
-Arminius began plotting to unite various Germanic tribes in order to thwart Roman efforts to incorporate their lands into the empire.
-This proved a difficult task, as the tribes were strongly independent and many were traditionally enemies of each other.
+Around AD 4, Arminius assumed command of a Cheruscan detachment of Roman auxiliary forces, probably while fighting in the Pannonian wars on the Balkan peninsula.
+He returned to northern Germania in AD 7 or 8, where the Roman Empire had established secure control of the territories just east of the Rhine, along the Lippe and Main Rivers, and was now seeking to extend its hegemony eastward to the Weser and Elbe Rivers, under Publius Quinctilius Varus, a high-ranking administrative official appointed by Augustus as governor.
+Arminius began plotting to unite various Germanic tribes to thwart Roman efforts to incorporate their lands into the empire.
+This proved a difficult task, as the tribes were strongly independent, and many were traditionally enemies of each other.

-Between AD 6 and 9, the Romans were forced to move eight legions, of the eleven present in Germania east of the Rhine, to crush a rebellion in the Balkans, leaving Varus with only three legions to face the Germans.
+Between AD 6 and 9, the Romans were forced to move eight legions, of the 11 present in Germania east of the Rhine, to crush a rebellion in the Balkans, leaving Varus with only three legions to face the Germans.
 This was still 18,000 troops, or 6,000 men per legion.
 An additional two legions, under the command of Lucius Nonius Asprenas, were stationed in Moguntiacum.
 Arminius saw this as the perfect opportunity to defeat Varus.